 I thank the hon.
 Gentleman, who is such an outstanding advocate for equality.
 That was a great history lesson on the forwards and backwards of women’s rights.
 I wholly agree with the central principle of his point.
 This is no time for complacency.
 I particularly feel—I sense that the rest of right hon. and hon.
 Members here share this feeling—that we all need to do more to stop the attacks on women who stand for election; and yes, we need the men in this Parliament to stand beside us and call it out.

 I am sorry that I was a little late, Mr Speaker, but I had something else that I could not avoid.
 However, I am so delighted to be able to celebrate this centenary.
 As some may know, men also played a major part in ensuring that the vote was given to women.
 In the late 1860s, Jacob Bright, with Richard Pankhurst, brought forward the first Bill to give women total female suffrage, and I believe that that tradition can be continued.
 For example, I pay tribute to my right hon.
-Friend the Member for Putney (Justine Greening) for her help in getting my Bill, which is now the International Development (Gender Equality) Act 2014, through in order to protect women.
+Friend the Member for Putney (Justine Greening) for her help in getting my Bill, which is now the International Development (Gender Equality) Act 2014, through to protect women.
 We men are behind everything that you have said.

 I was not intending to draw attention to the fact that the hon.
 Gentleman was three quarters of an hour late, but unfortunately, he has done so for me.